Aswathi846/SAC-Based-Multi-Agent-Environmental-Mapping/README.md

 4. Hyperparameter Optimization: Integrates the Optuna framework for systematic and efficient hyperparameter tuning.

-5. Comprehensive Evaluation: Measures performance using a suite of metrics, including Mean Squared Error (MSE), Mean Absolute Error (MAE), and R² Score, to assess map reconstruction quality.
+5. Comprehensive Evaluation: Measures performance using a suite of metrics, including Mean Squared Error (MSE), Cumulative Mean Squared Error, Mean Absolute Error (MAE), and R² Score, to assess map reconstruction quality.

 # Acknowledgement
 This work was supervised by Dr. Adan Lopez-Santander at the University of Plymouth.